What are the Types of Business Entities?

 Limited liability companies (LLCs) have grown in popularity for new, privately held businesses.
 They have eclipsed S Corporations as the preferred business entity for start ups and small businesses based on historical US tax data.
 That does not mean an LLC is the right choice for every business by any means.

 There are two main reasons people choose LLCs.
 First, they are flexible in their management structure.
 It is easy to create LLCs which have the formality of a corporation with officers and directors, or informal management like a partnership.

-Second, LLCs typically provide pass through tax treatment.
+Second, Limited liability companies typically provide pass through tax treatment.
 Pass through tax status, such as partnerships, means that the business does not pay income taxes on its income.
 Instead, income is allocated to the members who then pay taxes on their share.

 A member-managed LLC resembles a traditional general partnership.
 Each member (owner) can enter contracts for the entire LLC, binding the entity.
 Member-managed LLCs are common because they are simple and the founding members are the same people operating the business.